Philadelphia Union: Stadium

 The Union play most of their games at Subaru Park (formerly Talen Energy Stadium, and prior to that PPL Park), an 18,500-seat soccer-specific stadium located at the southwesterly corner of the Commodore Barry Bridge (U.S. Route 322).
 The structure was designed by Rossetti Architects and the ICON Venue Group, with the actual construction contracted to the Ardmore-based T.N.
 Ward Company.
 Subaru Park's design allows clear views of the Delaware River for approximately sixty percent of its spectators, and is the centerpiece of Chester's urban renewal process.
 The Environmental Protection Agency (EPA) worked with the city of Chester to ensure that construction activities did not impact the nearby parking facility which had been the site of the Wade Dump, a previously polluted Superfund site.
-The Union train at YSC Sports in Wayne, a community located 17 miles north of Chester.
+Ahead of the 2025 season, Subaru Park underwent upgrades to enhance the matchday experience.
+A fully new sound system was installed, replacing original speakers and adding extra ones outside the stadium gates for clearer audio throughout the venue.
+Additional improvements include new premium seating, expanded hospitality spaces, and a wider selection of food and beverage options, all aimed at improving the overall atmosphere for fans.

 In addition to Subaru Park, the Union also plays select games at Lincoln Financial Field, the home stadium of the NFL's Philadelphia Eagles and the NCAA's Temple University Owls football team.
 Prior to the completion of the then PPL Park, the Union played their home opener at Lincoln Financial Field on April 10, 2010, against D.C.
 United as well as their May 15 match against FC Dallas.
 Originally just scheduled to play only the home opener at Lincoln Financial Field, the second game was played there due to construction delays at Subaru Park.
 Lincoln Financial Field remains the team's secondary home, for matches with anticipated high attendances, such as a friendly against Manchester United, during their 2010 tour of North America.
 For the home opener, the team limited ticket sales to the lower bowl and club sections, totaling about 37,500 seats.
 On June 27, the Union officially opened their home with a 3–2 win over Seattle Sounders FC.
-Lincoln Financial Field also hosts international friendlies involving teams other than the Union; the most recent being Real Madrid against the Scottish Premier League's Celtic FC in August 2012.
-Celtic FC met with the Union in their first international friendly in July 2010.
+Lincoln Financial Field also hosts international friendlies and was a venue for the 2025 FIFA Club World Cup.
+It is also scheduled to host six matches during the 2026 FIFA World Cup.